infumap/infumap/docs/deployment/raspberry-pi.md

 Restart WireGuard on the VPS:

     sudo systemctl restart wg-quick@wg0

+If you want VPS administration to be VPN-only as well, first verify that you can reach the VPS over WireGuard:

+    ssh -i ~/.ssh/id_infumap_vps infumap@10.0.0.1

+After that succeeds, tighten the VPS SSH policy to your admin VPN IP only:

+    sudo ufw delete allow 22/tcp
+    sudo ufw allow from 10.0.0.10/32 to any port 22 proto tcp sudo ufw status verbose

 Now add SSH access for the admin VPN host on the **Raspberry Pi**: